 When guests first come to the shelter, they are given a 24 to 48 hour transition period for them to settle in and regroup after their abuse.
 This helps them decide what they want to do and to help them feel safe.
-Following the transition period, they work with a trained Victim Advocate to set immediate and long term goals, and develop their personalized safety plan.
+Following the transition period, they work with a trained case manager to set immediate and long term goals, and develop their personalized safety plan.

 This individualized service and safety plan helps assess needs, set priorities and goals, monitor progress goals, and locate resources.
 These plans are reviewed and evaluated on a weekly basis.
 In addition, the residents have a weekly meeting with the house manager to walk through the trauma of their ordeal.

 Food and other daily essentials such as diapers and laundry detergent are provided free of charge.
 Services are never denied based on ability to pay.
 Next Step Ministries adheres to a firm Non Discrimination Policy.
 We provide services to victims of domestic violence regardless of gender, gender identity, race, religion, age, sexual orientation, or disability.
 We respect the uniqueness of all individuals staying with us and seek to ensure the safety and well-being of everyone who enters our doors.

 24 Hour Crisis Line